itisopen/.github/CODE_OF_CONDUCT.md

 This is not an exhaustive list of things we prohibit.
 In order to preserve the spirit of this community, we reserve the right to use our discretion when applying disciplinary actions to behaviors we deem inappropriate.

-## Solicitation

-We only permit companies or individuals to solicit work, post jobs, or engage in self-promotion in the [#jobs](http://archive.sweetops.com/jobs/) channel [(archive)](http://archive.sweetops.com/jobs/).
-It is not acceptable to engage in this behavior in any other channel or to send unsolicited direct messages concerning job opportunities or job marketplaces.
-Under no circumstances is it acceptable to solicit payment from members for any reason (e.g. recruiting fees).
-The intent for the [#jobs](http://archive.sweetops.com/jobs/) channel [(archive)](http://archive.sweetops.com/jobs/) is for companies looking to make a direct-hire without intermediaries such as recruiters.
-Additionally, the promotion of any kind of third-party job marketplaces is not permitted.
-Any direct messages to members should be in relation to specific messages posted about job opportunities or candidates seeking work, but absolutely not for promoting other services.
-Recruiters may only reach out to individual candidates who have posted in the `#jobs` channel, but are not permitted to directly solicit members or companies in this community.

-> [!IMPORTANT]
-> If you’ve received an unwelcome solicitation, please email [abuse@cloudposse.com](mailto:abuse@cloudposse.com) with details including screenshots.

 ## Privacy

-All conversations that happen in our public Slack channels are published regularly to our [online archive](https://archive.sweetops.com/) and indexed by web crawlers like Google.
+All conversations that happen in our public Slack channels are published regularly to our [online archive](https://archive.itisopen.net/) and indexed by web crawlers like Google.
 For this reason, community members should not have any expectation of privacy in their use.

 It’s the responsibility of our members to avoid sharing any information that might lead to loss or damages, such as breach of their company’s security protocols or sharing of intellectual property.

 All direct messages are private.
 They not accessible by anyone on the Slack team, including moderators and administrators.

 Your email address is private and will not be shared with anyone outside of Cloud Posse.
 From time to time, Slack (the Company) or Cloud Posse may send you notifications.
-If you are unable to opt-out for any reason, please let us know at [abuse@cloudposse.com](mailto:abuse@cloudposse.com).
+If you are unable to opt-out for any reason, please let us know at [abuse@itisopen.net](mailto:abuse@itisopen.net).

 Additionally, Slack (the Company) has its own [Privacy Policy](https://slack.com/privacy-policy) which affects all communities hosted on the platform.